-Abstract: Improving women's access to property ownership is a commonly employed policy to enhance their empowerment, yet the evidence on its impact remains mixed.
-One key reason may be the failure to distinguish between documented rights and effective rights - the latter encompassing both formal rights and their recognition, particularly by women and those around them, especially husbands.
-This study investigates the impact of strengthening women's effective property rights on empowerment through a field experiment in rural Maharashtra.
-I work in a setting where women are documented owners but lack effective rights, and beliefs about these rights vary within couples.
-I implement a randomized awareness campaign across 1,783 households, providing both spouses in the treatment group with information on women's property rights and a physical copy of the ownership document.
-The campaign significantly improves beliefs about women's property rights, increasing expenditure on women-specific goods by 40% and reducing men's alcohol consumption by 33%, though it has no overall effect on domestic violence.
-I then develop and test an intra-household bargaining model, which highlights the role of pre-existing differences in spousal beliefs.
-Consistent with the model's predictions, the strongest consumption effects are observed in households with the lowest initial beliefs about women's ownership, while reductions in domestic violence occur in households where the husband's initial beliefs are lower than the wife's.
-By focusing on effective property rights, this study clarifies the link between women's property rights and empowerment, offering insights into how beliefs could explain the mixed evidence in the literature.
+Abstract: Formal property ownership may not empower women unless those that they interact with also recognize it.
+I study the effect of improving awareness about property rights on women's empowerment through a field experiment in rural Maharashtra.
+I work in a setting where following a recent policy change married women are documented owners but only 26% recognize it.
+I randomize an awareness campaign across 1,783 households that informs both spouses that women co-own their property and delivers a physical copy of their ownership document.
+The campaign improves knowledge that women hold property rights, increases expenditure on women-specific goods by 40%, and reduces men's alcohol consumption by 33%, though it has no overall effect on domestic violence.
+I develop and test an intrahousehold bargaining model, which highlights that the effect of the campaign may differ depending on who already knows.
+Consistent with the model's predictions, the strongest consumption effects are observed in households with the lowest initial knowledge about women's ownership, while reductions in domestic violence occur in households where the husband did not know but the wife did.
+This study highlights how shifting beliefs about women's rights is essential to realizing the full impact of large-scale government programs.

-WORKING PAPER How do political connections affect property tax compliance?
+Working Paper How do political connections affect property tax compliance?